joeyday/glideguide.blog/_posts/2024-03-30-download-attachments.md

   - attachments
 ---

-I’ve been exporting a lot of data from my ServiceNow instance lately for archival purposes (<abbr>IYKYK</abbr>) and one of the challenges I’ve encountered is properly preserving attachments.
+<span class="lead">I’ve been exporting a lot of data</span> from my ServiceNow instance lately for archival purposes (<abbr>IYKYK</abbr>) and one of the challenges I’ve encountered is properly preserving attachments.

 ## Converting from Base64?